 In response to reader feedback, I also included employment statistics for flight attendants and air traffic controllers in one of the graphs above.
 Those occupations are slightly outside my area of expertise, so the analysis is up to the reader to do.
 Please feel welcome to continue the discussion below.

-3 thoughts on “Pilot Shortage Update”
+3 responses to “Pilot Shortage Update”

-1. very nice article bob.
+very nice article bob.

 first let me say there are roughly 260,000 faa atp and commercial license holders and perhaps 200,000 of them hold or could obtain a first class medical and more than 1500 hours (the comm holders) there are 66,000 airline jobs in the usa (as per alpa info) therefore 3 pilots for every job.